Chronic Neck Pain And Breathing Problems

 Breathing weakness of patients with chronic neck pain cannot be considered as pathological, but there is an obvious dysfunction of breathing muscles which may need clinical attention.

 Chronic neck pain does not seem to be a condition related only with neuromusculoskeletal and psychological problems, but it appears to have more dimensions.
 Breathing function of patients with chronic neck pain can be also affected as they present with weakness of their respiratory muscles.
-Neck muscle dysfunction and psychological influences appear to be the factors that are mostly associated with this breathing dysfunction.
+Neck muscle dysfunction, biomechanics and psychological influences appear to be the factors that are mostly associated with neck pain and breathing problems.